DallanQ/sleeping_gods_3/Manual.md

 #### Status (page 9)

 There are five types of status tokens in the game.
 When a crew member gains a status, place the appropriate token on their crew board.
-Each crew member can have multiple status tokens, but may not have more than one copy of each status.
+Each crew member can have multiple status tokens, <b>but may not have more than one copy of each status</b>.
 Crew members gain status tokens in stories and combat.
 Crew members can remove status tokens through character and adventure card abilities.

 - Venom: The crew member takes 1 damage at the start of each player's turn.